ParmarNaresh/ParmarNaresh/README.md

 ### Hi there 👋
-hello, I am Naresh Parmar.
+Hello, I am Naresh Parmar.
 I am a Rajkot India-based freelancer android developer.
 I have worked on 30+ android applications using Java/Kotlin.
-I have 5 years of experience in android native app development.
+I have 5+ years of experience in android native app development.

 I will provide all types of application development services like offline/online android app development.
 I will provide android app development services based on your requirement.